Symmetry Energy Expansion with Strange Dense Matter: Isospin Asymmetry with

 Similar to how Eq.~\eqref{eqn:GMN} relates the charges, one can divide Eq.~\eqref{eqn:GMN} by $B$ to obtain a relation between charge fractions \cite{Aryal:2021ojz}

 In the absence of strangeness, $Y_S=0$, isospin reversal symmetry $I_z \to -I_z$ is equivalent to

-which is the traditional isospin asymmetry parameter.
+which is the traditional isospin-asymmetry parameter.
 This reflection symmetry is related to the absence of odd terms in $\delta_Q$ in the usual symmetry-energy expansion, but fails for $Y_S\neq 0$.
 Thus, in the presence of strangeness, we have instead the reflection symmetry

 which generalizes Eq.~\eqref{eqn:deltaQ}.

 The inclusion of $Y_S$ in Eq.~\eqref{eqn:deltaI} is necessary for two reasons: i) the isospin reversal $I_z \to -I_z$ operation does not commute with the change of basis $(B,I_z,\mathcal{S}) \to (B,Q,\mathcal{S})$ (see the Supplemental Material~\cite{supplemental}), and ii) unlike isospin, there is no (approximate) reversal symmetry $\mathcal{S} \to -\mathcal{S}$, unless one also takes $B\to -B$, such that the reflection symmetry under $\delta\to-\delta$ is lost if $Y_S$ is not included in the definition of $\delta$.
 The latter issue is a consequence of the fact that baryons carry negative strangeness.
 Ultimately, this is due to the transformation properties of the representations of $SU(3)$ under charge conjugation.